5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/CPU_Power_Management_(SSDT-PLUG)/Install_Intel_PCM.md

 	cd ~/pcm
 	```

-3. Next, Build the PCM binaries:
+3. Next, Build the PCM binaries (this can take a few minutes):

 	```
 	mkdir build